Cooking Gorgeous

 Can I make Dolmas ahead of time?

-You can store them in the refrigerator for up to 3 days.
+Yes, dolmas are great for making ahead.
+You can cook them, let them cool, and keep them in the refrigerator for up to 5 days.

 Related Recipes